stephancill/efd/README.md

 3. Bob or Alice can confirm the request at any time by submitting it to the contract's `confirmRequest` method
 4. Bob's address is added to Alice's set in the `adj` mapping and Alice to Bob's

-- The adjacency matrix `adj` is read by the client to display who is friends with who.
+- The adjacency list for each user in `adj` is read by the client to display who is friends with who.
 - ENS is used to resolve ENS domains and profile images

 ### Progress